display – play – control

 Phaser Universal Remote Control Prop Replica

-The Wand Company is proud to present our Star Trek: The Original Series Phaser Universal Remote Control.
-This exceptionally accurate and highly detailed working replica was revealed on ThinkGeek’s booth at San Diego Comic-Con in July 2014.
+Our Star Trek: The Original Series Phaser Universal Remote Control is an exceptionally accurate and highly detailed working replica that we launched at San Diego Comic-Con in July 2014.
+It is also a gesture-based remote control compatible with most home entertainment equipment that use infrared remote controls.

 Highly accurate: Created from 3D laser scans of the last known hero prop